wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

 [Azure AD](/azure/active-directory/fundamentals/active-directory-whatis) is Microsoft’s cloud-based identity and access management service, which helps the people at your organization sign in and access resources.
 Your on-premises Windows 10 or later devices must be connected to Azure AD to use co-management.
 You can choose either of the following types:

-  - [Hybrid Azure AD-joined](/azure/active-directory/devices/concept-azure-ad-join-hybrid), where the device is joined to your on-premises Active Directory and registered with your Azure Active Directory.
+  - [Hybrid Azure AD-joined](/azure/active-directory/devices/concept-azure-ad-join-hybrid), where the device is joined to your on-premises Active Directory and registered with your cloud-based Azure Active Directory.
   - [Azure AD-joined](/azure/active-directory/devices/azureadjoin-plan) only.
 This type is sometimes referred to as "cloud domain-joined".

 > [!TIP]